What Has Changed?

 For many years, the Division of Oil, Gas, and Mining (DOGM) at the Utah Department of Natural Resources, provided regulatory oversight of wastes generated from the exploration and production (E&P) of crude oil and natural gas throughout the State.
 With DOGM’s oversight, these wastes were formerly excluded from the Solid and Hazardous Waste Act, which is administered by the Division of Waste Management and Radiation Control (DWMRC).
 However, in 2019, the Utah Legislature made important changes to the Solid and Hazardous Waste Act in response to a U.S. EPA requirement for state solid waste programs to have primary responsibility for management of E&P wastes.

 These changes are not limited to Utah and, as in other states, affect how E&P waste management facilities are to be regulated.
-DWMRC and DOGM have been working together to determine what changes will be necessary.
-The two agencies developed a draft outline of the expected changes.
+DWMRC and DOGM have been working together and have developed an outline of the expected changes.

 Time is necessary to develop and implement the administrative changes needed to ensure that E&P waste management practices meet the requirements of the U.S. EPA and what is best for Utah.
 Time may also be needed for waste facilities to make changes that will be necessary to meet the requirements.
 In brief, we expect the following: